magnusjyrkkanen/battleship/README.md

 # Battleship
-A simple battleship game for command line with python.
+A simple battleship game made with Python for command line.